sfmoulton/search-app/README.md

 ### Images

-Below are example images of the application - with the Home screen, Search screen and the individual restaurant information.
+Below are example images of the application - with the Home Screen, Search Screen and the Individual Restaurant Information.

 ![Find-Dining-Home](https://user-images.githubusercontent.com/57372099/80339191-03c49000-8856-11ea-9232-69c30f60fed5.png)